 What is CBD Oil?

 CBD (Cannabidiol) oil is oil extracted from either the hemp plant or the marijuana plant.
-The hemp plant is primarily CBD, so this is what I look for when shopping for my dogs.
+The hemp plant is primarily CBD, so I look for this when shopping for my dogs.
 Marijuana plants also have CBD, but they are primarily THC, which my dogs don't need.
-The CBD is diluted with a carrier oil – so far, I've seen CBD oil with salmon oil, coconut oil, and hemp seed oil.
+The CBD is diluted with carrier oil.
+So far, I've seen CBD oil in salmon, coconut, and hemp seed oil.

-CBD oil companies are coming under fire for sharing several benefits including anti-cancer benefits.
-I give my dogs CBD oil to ease anxiety and ease inflammation.
+CBD oil companies are being criticized for touting several benefits, including anti-cancer benefits.
+I give my dogs CBD oil to ease anxiety, inflammation, and overall wellness.
 I've also read that it helps dogs maintain homeostasis, which means that the body is in balance.

-That being said, I see full-spectrum and isolate on the market and I'd love to know which is better for my dogs and this is what I've learned.
+That being said, I see full-spectrum and isolate on the market, and I'd love to know which is better for my dogs.
+Here's what I've learned.

 I go into more detail below, but a quick answer about the difference between full-spectrum CBD oil for dogs and an isolate is the source and amount of CBD in the oil.
 Isolate CBD oil can be as much as 90% CBD oil with no THC, making it a better option if you live in a state that hasn't legalized marijuana.